ckeditor/ckeditor5/packages/ckeditor5-easy-image/docs/features/easy-image.md

 The [Easy Image](https://ckeditor.com/ckeditor-cloud-services/easy-image/) feature takes care of handling images with a strong focus on the end–user experience.
 Its goal is to make the image upload as effortless and intuitive as possible.

 <info-box info>
-	This is a premium feature that is a part of the commercial [Cloud Services](https://ckeditor.com/ckeditor-cloud-services/) offer and that cannot be purchased separately.
-Please [contact us](https://ckeditor.com/contact/) if you have any feedback or questions.
+	This is a premium feature that is additionally payable on top of CKEditor 5 commercial license fee.
+Please contact us at [sales@cksource.com](mailto:sales@cksource.com) to receive a custom offer tailored to your needs.

 	You can also sign up for the [CKEditor Premium Features 30-day free trial](https://orders.ckeditor.com/trial/premium-features) to test the feature.